 Across the Hudson River are the train stations in Poughkeepsie and Rhinecliff, New York.

-There are thirteen residence halls that provide campus housing.
+There are 14 residence halls that provide campus housing.
 Generally, two students and sometimes three students share a room.
 Each dormitory has a full-time Resident Director and several Resident Assistants.
 Resident Assistants are students who live and work in the halls to help students make the most of living on campus.

 Each hall is equipped with various common areas that have TV and study lounges, computers, laundry facilities, vending machines, one kitchenette, a microwave, and a public pay phone.